code-monet/sim-gamer-kit/docs/fffsake/index.md

     [Indirect Input](../indirect_input/index.md))
 2. "Slip" FFB commands when they are issued faster than the device can handle them, usually leading to a drop in FPS in game when using a FFB device.
-    1. On slower CPUs, the `forwarder` engine is currently better for this.
-With planned future optimizations, the `reducer` engine will always be the superior option for this feature.
 3. Setting gain for individual hardware effects (requires re-`Activate` in Gremlin).

 ## Limitations and Known Issues